- HTTP/1.1 makes multiple new connections

 HTTP/1.1 makes multiple new connections

-HTTP/2 multiplex from original connection
+HTTP/2 multiplexes from the original connection

 There are many more benefits from HTTP/2.
 Feel free to explore!